xuanquanchen/jhu-mt-hw/hw2/README.md

 - `README.md` - This file
 - `hybrid_hyperparameters.py` - itenerate through sigma and threshold combinations to find the best combination
 - `hybrid_hyperparameters_output.txt` - output of the precision, recall, AER from `hybrid_hyperparameters.py`.
+- `ablation_diag_only.a` - output of the precision, recall, AER with only diagonal bias with the best setting of hybrid model.
+- `ablation_minus_len.a` - output of the precision, recall, AER with diagonal bias and position bias with the best setting of hybrid model.
+- `ablation_minus_pos.a` - output of the precision, recall, AER with diagonal bias and length bias with the best setting of hybrid model.

 ## Models Implemented